 When PKP documentation has been created or updated, it goes through a review process, in which someone reads it and offers critical feedback on accuracy, clarity, and completeness.
 If you enjoy proofreading or editing or are new to documentation, this could be the right task for you.
 The PKP Documentation Tasks spreadsheet, explained below, has labels for which docs need review.

 PKP software users live all over the world and speak many different languages.
 PKP software has been translated into over 35 languages.
 Most documentation is written in English initially and needs translation into other languages.
 If you are a fluent reader of English and fluent writer of another language, translating documentation into the other language is a valuable contribution to the documentation project.
+More information is available in our translating guide.

 PKP has a set of videos called PKP School on how to use OJS and contribute to OJS journals, and we are building a collection of other videos about PKP software.
 If you’re interested in making video tutorials on using PKP software, you can volunteer to help make PKP School videos, or you can make your own video on how to carry out a task or set of tasks in one of the PKP software tools.
 To assist with PKP School videos, contact us.
-Tips for making videos in Style and Format.
+Tips for making videos are available in Style and Format.

 Have you made a document about PKP software that is specific to your local institution, journal, conference, or press?
 It may be useful to the broader PKP user community if it provides information and instructions not available elsewhere or if other users are looking for examples of institutional or journal-specific documentation.
 We are building a collection of external documentation.
 To add to it, contact email@example.com.

 If you notice something that there should be documentation for or existing documentation that needs to be corrected, updated, or explained more clearly, we want to know.
 You can send your suggestion via our feedback form or file an issue in the GitHub PKP Docs repository.
 To file an issue in the repository, you first have to create a GitHub account and sign in.
-If you want to edit a document directly, you can click the Improve this page link on any page in the Documentation Hub.
+If you want to edit a document directly, you can click the Edit this page link on any page in the Documentation Hub.

 Members of the DIG review suggestions and add them to lists of potential tasks.
 Please provide as much detail as possible in your suggestion.